jagerman/loki-docs/docs/ServiceNodes/SNFullGuide.md

 As such, it’ll probably save us time to open a second PuTTY session.
 You can do this by right clicking the window of the current PuTTY session and clicking “Duplicate Session.”

-Log in to your non-root user that we set up before, in our case snode, and once in we should open a new screen by typing `screen` and hitting return twice.
+Log in as the non-root user that we set up before, in our case `snode`, and launch the wallet using:

-Change directory to where our binaries are saved:

 ```
 cd loki-linux-x64-v2.0.3